package-url/purl-spec/README.rst

 - Start a `purl` string with the "pkg:" `scheme` as a lowercase ASCII string

-- Append the `type` string  to the `purl` as a lowercase ASCII string
+- Append the `group` string  to the `purl` as a lowercase ASCII string

   - Append '/' to the `purl`

+- Append the `type` components as lowercase ASCII strings separated by '/' to the `purl`

 - If the `namespace` is not empty: